LoopKit/loopdocs/docs/version/development.md

 ### Status for Pod Keep Alive Support

 For those using iPhone 16 or 17e with Atlas DASH Pods, the keep alive support is available in the released code, `main`, v3.14.0 or later.

+For experts, the new Bluetooth connection method, nicknamed *eager-connect*, is currently available for use with the `next-dev` branch, with interim version number 3.15.2 or higher.
+This needs testing by individuals who use an iPhone 16 or 17e with Atlas DASH pods.

+* If you test with `next-dev`, please try it without Pod Keep Alive and share your Loop Reports in zulipchat

 - - -